Immigrate to Canada

 We keep this practical, not adversarial

-Processing times for PR card renewals vary and are published by IRCC, moving with application volumes.
+The PR card renewal processing time varies and is published by IRCC, moving with application volumes.
 Because the timeline can be lengthy and changes periodically, check the live IRCC processing-times tool before you plan around a date, and apply well ahead of any travel.
 If you have proof of imminent travel for urgent reasons, IRCC may consider urgent processing of a PR card, though this is granted at its discretion and is not guaranteed.
 A complete, accurate application is the best way to avoid the delays that come from a request for more documents.

 Travelling while you renew (the PRTD abroad)